Insights

 How to create a customer data model?

-Data plays a central role in how we do business today.
 Every organization wants to be data-driven because data is a powerful asset that helps drive smarter decision-making.
-But to harness this power effectively, you need a well-designed data infrastructure, and building a customer data model is one of the five foundational elements of a modern data stack.
-Alongside data ingestion, visualization, intelligence application, and activation, customer data modeling helps democratize analytics across your organization.
+But to use this power effectively, you need a well-designed data infrastructure, and building a customer data model is one of the five foundational elements of a modern data stack.
+Alongside data ingestion, visualization, intelligence application, and activation, customer data modelling helps democratize analytics across your organization.

 Customer Data Management is another critical aspect of leveraging data effectively to ensure it is properly managed and utilized, as explained here.